discrete-notes/discrete-notes.github.io/_posts/2021-02-25-february-21-notes.md

 ## Karp-Sipser algorithm and simple algorithms

-Simple algorithms, even when they do not achieve state-of-the-art performance or precision are precious.
+Simple algorithms, even when they do not achieve state-of-the-art performance or precision, are precious.
 As the call for paper of [SOSA](https://www.siam.org/conferences/cm/conference/sosa21) states:
 "The benefits of simplicity are manifold: simpler algorithms manifest a better understanding of the problem at hand; they are more likely to be implemented and